Keeping track of business paperwork

 NSI Partners hired professional organizer Gina Caughey, owner of A Call to Order, to help get things in shape.
 As the company grows, McClintock says their need to train new employees on nomenclature and file-naming schema has only increased.

-Pro tip: Design a how-to guide for employees to follow.
+To get new hires up to speed, design a how-to guide for your employees.
 McClintock says that NSI Partners is developing a procedure manual to:

 McClintock also advises reviewing procedures periodically to ensure nothing is overlooked.